tom-van-wijk/MISTReSS/README.md

 	The primers in this file are named with an `_P1` and `_P2` flag for forward and reverse reads respectively.
 The names of the primers (without the `_P1` and `_P2` flags need to be identical to the `vntr`'s `Name` value in `reference_files/panel_'your_pathogen_name'.xml`<br />
--	Now you can run mistress with using the **-s** flag.
+-	Now you can run mistress or multi_mistress with using the **-s** flag.
 	Use the value for this variable identical to your pathogens name in the panel and primer files.<br .><br />

 **NOTE:** Please keep in mind that the VNTR sizes used in the classical methods might be biased.<br />
 Also keep in mind that when the size of the total VNTR comes close or exceeds the read size of the sequencing technology used, the VNTR is unlikely to have been assembled correctly.<br />
-Testing with a set of traditionally typed samples is highly recommended.
+Testing with a set of traditionally typed samples is highly recommended.<br /><br />